mrpbennett/basic_dataeng_proj/README.md

 ##### Table for weather data

-Here I only wanted to capture a select number of items from the returned `current` response, this is the table that was
+Here I only wanted to capture a select number of items from the returned `current` response, this is the table that I
 created:

 ```sql